 I am required to meet with an advisor in the FHSS Writing Lab for a class.
 How will my professor know I came in?

 After going over your paper with one of our advisors for at least 15 minutes, you will be asked if you need evidence of your appointment.
-We will sign a yellow slip that you can turn in with your paper.
+We can sign a yellow slip that you can turn in with your paper, but we also will send an email to your professor confirming that you came in.

 How much does it cost to use the Writing Lab?Nothing.
 Writing Lab services are free.

-Can the Lab help non-native English speaking students?We are happy to assist all students with global writing issues and assignment-specific requirements.
+Can the Lab help multilingual students?We are happy to assist all students with global writing issues and assignment-specific requirements.
 Our advisors cannot provide ESL-specific grammar help or proofreading, although we can help with basic grammar issues and mechanics.The University Writing Center may be a better resource for non-native English speaking students needing grammar help.

 Is it okay for me to bring take-home exams to the Writing Lab?
 For take-home exams, some instructors specify whether you may or may not bring your work to the Writing Lab.
 If this issue is not explicitly addressed in the syllabus, check with your professor before bringing your exam to the Writing Lab.
 Since your instructor will be informed that you have been here, it is your responsibility to get his or her approval before coming to the Writing Lab.